Overview of Iowa Inheritance Tax Laws

 - If the net estate of the decedent is valued at less than $25,000, then there is no Iowa inheritance tax due.

-- Schedule B beneficiaries: For brothers, sisters (including half-brothers, half-sisters), sons-in-law, and daughters-in-law, there is no exemption, and the inheritance tax rates range from 5% to 10%.
+- Schedule B beneficiaries: For brothers, sisters (including half-siblings), sons-in-law, and daughters-in-law, there is no exemption, and the inheritance tax rates range from 5% to 10%.

 - Schedule C beneficiaries: For uncles, aunts, nieces, nephews, foster children, cousins, brothers-in-law, sisters-in-law, step-grandchildren, and all other individual persons, there is no exemption, and the inheritance tax rates range from 10% to 15%.